tarantool/doc/doc/reference/configuration/cfg_logging.rst

     directory.
 If the ``log`` string has no prefix or has the prefix "file:", then the string is interpreted as a file path.

-    The example below shows how to send the log to a pipe:
+    This example shows how to send the log to a pipe:

     .. code-block:: lua